szerrade-uw/Cropbox.jl/docs/src/tutorials/lotkavolterra.md

 \frac{dP}{dt} &= caNP - mP \\
 \end{align}
 ```
+\

-Here is a list of variables used in the system.
+Here is a list of variables used in the system:

 | Symbol | Value | Units | Description |
 | :---: | :---: | :---: | :--- |